awnumar/gravity/README.md

 ### Encryption

 Rolling your own crypto is bad.
 That's why Pocket uses the excellent NaCl library's symmetric encryption functions.
-That's `xSalsa20` with a `Poly1305 MAC` for authenticity and integrity.
+That's `xSalsa20` with a `Poly1305 MAC` for confidentiality, authenticity, and integrity.

 ## Installation and Usage